ACX offers a method to upload the manuscript through your poject dashboard for Word, PDF and TXT files. You may also consider:

 It typically takes 3 to 8 weeks, depending on the length of the book and the Producer’s schedule.
-When the Producer is done recording and editing the first fifteen minutes, they’ll upload it to ACX's secure website.
-The Rights Holder will then will need to approve the first fifteen minutes or request some revisions.
-Once the revised first fifteen minutes is approved, the Producer will complete the audiobook.
+When the Producer is done recording and editing the 15 minute sample, they’ll upload it to ACX's secure website.
+The Rights Holder will then will need to approve the first 15 minutes or request some revisions.
+Once the revised first 15 minutes is approved, the Producer will complete the audiobook.

 When done with recording, editing, and mastering, the Producer will upload each chapter of the audiobook to ACX's secure website.
 The Rights Holder then will need to approve the completed work, and can request two rounds of revisions.
 The audiobook Producer will consider the Rights Holder’s suggestions in good faith and make the requested changes, or, if needed, the Rights Holder and Producer can discuss the changes so that an agreement about what is best for the book can be reached.
 When everything is done, both parties will end up with a great, retail-ready audiobook.